slacksec/golang-devops-stuff/README.md

 The configuration files are automatically reloaded when they're updated.
 If a file can't be read (invalid JSON, for example) the previous configuration for that zone will be kept.

+## Zone options

+* serial

+GeoDNS doesn't support zone transfers (AXFR), so the serial number is only used for debugging and monitoring.
+The default is the 'last modified' timestamp of the zone file.

+* ttl

+Set the default TTL for the zone (default 120).

+* targeting

+* max_hosts

+* contact

+Set the soa 'contact' field (default is "hostmaster.$domain").

+## Zone targeting options

+@

+country
+continent

+region and regiongroup

 ## Supported record types